Kōji Chikamoto: Osaka Gas

-Hanshin Tigers
+Professional career

-He was chosen as the Hanshin Tigers' 3rd alternative pick during the 1st round of the 2018 Nippon Professional Baseball draft (after they lost the lottery draw for Kyota Fujiwara and Ryosuke Tatsumi).
+Chikamoto was chosen as the Hanshin Tigers' 3rd alternative pick during the 1st round of the 2018 Nippon Professional Baseball draft (after they lost the lottery draw for Kyota Fujiwara and Ryosuke Tatsumi).
 He signed a 100 million yen contract with the Tigers, plus 50 million yen signing bonus for an estimated 15 million yen annual salary.
 He was assigned the jersey number 5.